 Essentially, a design hierarchy directs the readers’ eyes to what they should read first.
 For instance, if there are two pieces of text in different font sizes, the reader will see the large text first.

-Just as Susan Rodrigus demonstrates in the example below, vary the size of the elements on your email signature to highlight the important things.
+Just as Susan Rodrigus demonstrates in the example below, vary the size of the elements in your email signature to highlight the important things.

 Image via WiseStamp